Sasanian music

 Marble mosaic of Sasanian harpist playing angular harp, c.
 260 CE, from the palace of Shapur I in Bishapur.

 7th century plate depicts Sasanian era musicians.
 The British Museum.

 Sasanian music encompasses the music of the Sasanian Empire, which existed from 224 to 651 CE.
 Many Sasanian Shahanshahs were enthusiastic supporters of music, including the founder of the empire Ardashir I and Bahram V. In particular, Khosrow II was an outstanding patron, his reign being regarded as a golden age of Persian music.

 Persian classical music dates to the sixth century BCE; during the time of the Achaemenid Empire (550–331 BCE), music played an important role in prayer and in royal and national events.
 But Persian music had its zenith during the Sasanian dynasty from 224 until 651 CE.

 In this era, many of Persian music's dastgahs and modes were invented, most of them traditionally attributed to Barbad.
 He employed 30 sounds for music.
 Naturally he recorded his inspirations and performed them for his audience, since if he did not, he could not play them again.

 Dance and chanson were prevalent in court banquets.
 It said that on several occasions Persian musicians and dancers were given to the court of Chinese emperors by Sassanid kings, implying the high reputation and virtuosity of Persian musicians and dancers in that era.
 Another important role that music played was in the reception of foreign diplomats and kings from neighbouring countries, such as Byzantine or Hephthalites.

 Five centuries after Barbad's death, Farabi made a record of all the musical pieces of his period and described the ancient note recording method.

 Music in Sasanian Iran

 The history of musical performance in Sassanid Iran is however better documented than earlier periods.
 This is specially more evident in the context of Zoroastrian ritual.
+Because happiness, laughter and festivity was cherished in Zoroastrianism, entertainers like jesters and musicians were highly esteemed.
+They maintained a central role in daily court assemblies.
+Stability and prosperity in the empire was reflected in the activities of jesters, clowns and musicians.

 By the time of Khusro Parviz, the Sassanid royal court was the host of prominent musicians.
 In general the period of Khosro Parviz reign is regarded as a "golden age of Iranian music" and himself is shown in a large relief at Taq-e Bostan among his musicians and himself holding bow and arrows and while standing in a boat amidst a group of harpists.
 The relief depicts two boats and the whole picture shows these boats at "two successive moments within the same panel".